The author lives in a quiet seaside community in Puna on the Big Island of Hawaii. He's an avid gardener, traveler, and

-11. Hāpuna Beach

 Hāpuna Beach is the largest and perhaps the most famous beach on the Big Island.
 It’s been voted many times as one of the best beaches in the world!
 The wide half-mile long beach is covered with heavenly soft white sands for you to sink your toes in.
 Clear turquoise water and steady surf keep swimmers and boogie boarders very happy!
 It’s also the best beach to people watch.
-Take a stroll along the beach and see if you could spot any incognito celebrities.
+Take a stroll along the beach and see if you could spot any celebrities on vacation.
 During high surf periods, with huge waves pounding the beach and powerful rip currents, the lifeguards will keep everyone from venturing near the water!
 Food/drink vendors, restrooms/showers, picnic pavilions available.
 Parking fee $5 for visitors, free for locals.

 12. Mauna Kea Beach

 Continue driving on Hwy 19 heading north, next stop is Mauna Kea Beach.
 Part of the luxury Mauna Kea Resort, this breathtaking beach has the classic look of a Hawaiian postcard: aqua blue water, powdery white sand, languid palms and fragrant plumeria along the beachfront.
 Swimming is excellent here, you feel like you’re floating in a giant infinity pool!
 On clear winter days (Dec-Jan), you will be able to see the majestic Mauna Kea volcano from the beach, with its snow-covered summit.
 Lifeguards (only at beach’s north end), restrooms/showers available.
 Must stop by the security station at the hotel entrance to get a free parking permit.
 Parking spaces are limited, so come early!

 13. Spencer Beach Park

-(Later)